bulib/dataWebsite/manage/writing-a-dmp.md

 ### Contextual Details

 Contextual details, or metadata, is information that will help others understand your data.
 While you may be familiar with your data, others may not know about your equipment settings, variable names, or file organization.
 It is important to think about the file types that you're using to share your data.
-Some formats, like .csv or .txt, are open and can be understood by many programs.
-Others, like .pdf or .docx, are proprietary and may not be understood by some programs or people. <<suggestion: "possibly take out 'people' or re-write the sentence, as the sentence makes it seem like people don't know how to read a pdf or .docx">>
+Some formats, like .csv or .txt, are open and can be understood by many programs in multiple operating systems.
+Others, like .pdf or .docx, are proprietary and may not be accessible by some programs or people who do not have access to the same software.

 You should also explain your data set in terms of the who, what, when, where, why, and how.
 Doing so will help others use your data effectively and within the right context.